Sourabhshintre/AWS-CICD/README.md

 # AWS-CICD
-A CICD pipeline for deploying static website
+A CICD pipeline for deploying static website.